florent-blanvillain/grails-ember-templates-precompiler/README.md

 # Handlebars.js Resources plug-in for Grails

-This plug-in supports using Handlebars.js templates with the Grails Resources Plugin.
-This plugin includes a resource mapper that will precompile the template files into JavaScript and make it available for other resource processing, including minification and bundling.
+This plug-in is for precompiling emberjs's handlebars templates on the server side.
+It integrates with grails resources plugin to allow subsequent minification gzip and more.
-It's a simple fork from Matt Sheehan grails-handlebars-resources plugin.
+It's a simple fork from Matt Sheehan grails-handlebars-resources plugin but unlike the latter it does not declare any resource module.

 ## Installation